Erovia/corner/content/posts/thk.md

 ### Firmware

 The firmware currently lives in [my QMK fork](https://github.com/Erovia/qmk_firmware/tree/planck_thk_revived), but I'll get it merged upstream, to not repeat history.
-The board should be compatible with most Planck and ortho4x12/planck_mit keymaps, but I created a `thk` one, to showcase it's unique features.
+The board should be compatible with most Planck and ortho4x12/planck_mit keymaps, but I created a `thk` one, to showcase its unique features.

 ```shell
 [erovia@ws]$ qmk flash -kb planck/thk -km thk